michibo/pwrsrs/readme.md

     print("E.g.f. of rooted trees: \n", trees.getstr(10))

+Test
+====

+You can make a test run of pwrsrs by invoking

+    python pwrsrs.py

+or

+    python benchmark.py

 This software is distributed under the MIT license

-Copyright (c) for portions of project pwrsrs are held by
+Copyright (c) for portions of project *pwrsrs* are held by

 Peter A. Donis, 2011

-as part of project powerseries.
+as part of project *powerseries*.

-All other copyright for project pwrsrs are held by
+All other copyright for project *pwrsrs* are held by

 Michael Borinsky, 2016.